 When you might have stereotactic radiotherapy and radiosurgery

-You might have this type of radiotherapy if you have a:
+Stereotactic radiotherapy and radiosurgery isn’t suitable for everyone.
+You might have this type of treatment if you have a:

 - vestibular schwannoma